bevyengine/bevy-website/content/learn/quick-start/introduction.md

 Please be aware that the Bevy Book is still a work-in-progress.

 While the Bevy Book is continuously being expanded and improved alongside the Bevy Engine, there are still sections that are missing and core aspects that need to be documented.
-If you'd like to help us get these missing sections written out, please check out the [Contribute](/learn/contribute) page on the website!
+If you'd like to help us get these missing sections written out, please check out the [Contribute] page on the website!

+[Contribute]: /learn/contribute

 {% end %}

 Phew!
 If you haven't been scared away yet, let's move on to learning some Bevy!